nhoening/StoSim/doc/reference.rst

 :executable:
     Which script to call for each run (**M**)
 :runs:
-    How often the same configuration should be run defaults to 1
+    How often the same configuration should be run, defaults to 1
 :local:
-    If local is 1, we run on localhost, otherwise provide a remote.conf file (see 'remote' reference further down), defaults to 1
+    If local is 1, we run on localhost, otherwise (if 0), we run remotely.
+Then, you will need to provide a remote.conf file (see 'remote' reference further down), defaults to 1
+:delimiter:
+    the delimiter your simulation uses to separate values in its logs, defaults to comma (,) if you leave this setting away

 params
 ^^^^^^^